 The Developer reserves the right to assign subcontractors in whole or as part of a project if needed.

-The Developer will keep a copy of the site and design source files when a website project is being worked on.
-However, the Client agrees that it is their responsibility to have regular backups made by themselves or the third-party hosting services in case of a software or hardware failure at the third-party hosting servers.
+The Developer will keep a copy of the site and design source files when a website project is being worked on and may, at their discretion, retain periodic backups of the live site on the Client’s behalf.
+However, the Client agrees that it is their responsibility to ensure that regular backups are made by themselves or the third-party hosting service in case of a software or hardware failure.

 All communications between Developer and Client shall be by telephone, email or postal mail, except where agreed otherwise at the Developer’s discretion.